-- You should decline any opportunity that would place our ethical principles and reputation at risk. - Don't give or offer anything of value in an attempt to improperly influence a decision, secure an advantage, avoid a disadvantage, or to obtain or retain business. - Be especially cautious when interacting with government employees or officials.
-Reasonable corporate hospitality that is acceptable with other business partners might not be allowable with them. - If a person or company you're doing business with offers you a bribe, you should decline it and immediately report it to your local legal or compliance contact. - If you're offered something of value and you're not sure if you are allowed to accept it, double check the gift and entertainment policy.
-You can also check with your leader, your compliance director, or your legal contact.
+- You should decline any opportunity that would risk our ethical principles, reputation, or cause us to violate the Foreign Corrupt Practices Act, the U.K. Bribery Act, and any other anti-bribery and anti-corruption regulations that apply to us. - Don't give or offer anything of value in an attempt to improperly influence a decision, secure an advantage, avoid a disadvantage, or to obtain or retain business. - Be especially cautious when interacting with government employees or officials.
+Reasonable corporate hospitality that is acceptable with other business partners may not be allowable with them. - If a person or company you're doing business with offers you a bribe, you should decline it and immediately report it to your local legal or compliance contact. - If you're offered something of value and you're not sure if you're allowed to accept it, double check the gift and entertainment policy.
+You can also check with your leader or your compliance or legal contact.
 When in doubt, double check.
+This would include items such as meals, trips, offers of employment for a family member, and sports/entertainment tickets. - Record all payments and receipts completely and accurately. - Do not use a third party to make improper payments.

-We are trying to get the business of an entity in Nigeria which is state- owned.
-One of their employees assured me that it would be looked upon favorably if we make a contribution to his favorite charity.
-Since the contribution doesn't benefit the employee personally, would this be a bribe?

-This could be considered a bribe.
+- ?
+We're trying to get the business of a state-owned enterprise.
+One of their employees assured me that it would be looked upon favorably if we make a contribution to their favorite charity.
+Since the contribution doesn't benefit the employee personally, would this be a bribe? - This could be considered a bribe.
 A bribe is not only cash.
 A bribe can include providing jobs or internships for employees of state-owned enterprises or making charitable contributions suggested by employees of state-owned enterprises.
 Check with your local compliance contact before making any such agreements or payments.